 Mechanisms Underlying Alcohol Reinforcement

 We have used a range of methods to explore mechanisms underlying alcohol’s social rewards.
 Together with Michael Sayette at the University of Pittsburgh, we used alcohol-administration methods to explore the possibility that alcohol’s social rewards are explained by alcohol’s ability to bring the drinker more fully into the present moment, enabling him/her to enjoy the rewards of social interaction and to leave the troubles of the past behind (Fairbairn & Sayette, 2013).
 More recently we proposed a social-attributional model of alcohol response, using meta-analytic methods to support the thesis that alcohol’s effects within a social context are explained by its tendency to free individuals from preoccupation with social rejection, allowing them to enjoy positive social experiences (Fairbairn & Sayette, 2014).
-In our ongoing research we have introduced cognitive and social psychological measures and manipulations into our study of mechanism and, in future work, plan to integrate EEG and eye tracking to better understand processes underlying alcohol’s effects in social context.
+In our ongoing research we have introduced cognitive and social psychological measures and manipulations into our study of mechanism, integrating EEG and eye tracking procedures to better understand processes underlying alcohol’s effects in social context.

 Individual Differences in Alcohol Reinforcement